ChandulaNethmal/chandulanethmal.github.io/_posts/2020-01-17-Digital_Camera.md

  **Lens**

-Set of optical elements(lenses) combined together to get a desired focal length and aparture.
-Some types have interchnageble lens(can be detached from the body and replace with another one) while others have fixed lenses.
+Set of optical elements(lenses) combined together to give desired focal lengths and aparture sizes for photographers.
+Some camera types have interchnageble lens(can be detached from the body and replace with another one) while others have fixed lenses.

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam20.jpg)
-<figcaption> An interchangele lens and a camera body without a lens</figcaption>
+<figcaption> An interchangeble lens and a camera body without a lens</figcaption>

+There are many different types of interchangeable lenses available,

+**wide-angle lenses**: have a short focal length and are often used for landscape photography or to capture a wide field of view
+**telephoto lenses**: have a long focal length and are often used for sports or wildlife photography, as they allow you to zoom in and capture distant subjects
+**prime lenses**: have a fixed focal length and are generally smaller and lighter than zoom lenses

  **Viewfinder**